Remember the Anchorage Music Scene?

 The Pulsating Heartbeats

-Do you remember some of the bands that made up the Anchorage, Alaska music scene back in the 1960's to 1970's?
+Do you remember some of the bands that comprised the Anchorage, Alaska music scene back in the 1960s to 1970s?

 Rock Bands

-Other Anchorage rock bands included the Arsons, the Outlaws, the Pulsating Heartbeats and Mother's Apple Pie and Baseball Band.
+Other Anchorage rock bands included the Arsons, the Outlaws, the Pulsating Heartbeats, Mother's Apple Pie and Baseball Band.

 Country Western

-When I worked at KTVA channel 11 in Anchorage, a KBYR DJ by the name of Bruce Kier brought in Johnny Collinsworth from the Buckaroo Club to do a 1/2 hour weekly show that we produced during the week and aired on Saturday nights called "Johnny Collinsworth and the Country Capers Country Music Variety Show".
+When I worked at KTVA channel 11 in Anchorage, a KBYR DJ by the name of Bruce Kier brought in Johnny Collinsworth from the Buckaroo Club to do a 1/2 hour weekly television show.
+The “Johnny Collinsworth and the Country Capers Country Music Variety Show” was produced during the week and broadcast on Saturday nights.

-KTVA also did another show called "Country City Music Time" and we shot the weekly show on location at Country City on the Seward Highway.
+KTVA also did another show called “Country City Music Time”.
+We shot that weekly show on location at Country City on the Seward Highway.

 While at KYES channel 5, we did a weekly show with a country singer named Sonny Day.
 His steel guitar player's day job was Chief Engineer for KTVA.

-The Pines Club was another popular venue for local music and well known entertainers as well.
-The house band at the Pines was The Pacesetters.
+The Pines Club was another popular venue for local music and well-known entertainers.
+The house band at the Pines was called The Pacesetters.

 Show Bands